Channing Pollock (magician): Biography

+In January 1969, he married Corinne Shoong.

 Career

 Magician

 Pollock was recognized as one of the most sophisticated and charismatic practitioners of his craft.
-Strikingly handsome with an enigmatic stage presence, he was best known for an act in which he would elegantly produce doves out of thin air, and he was often billed as "the most beautiful man in the world".
-Pollock's early work as a magician was on the nightclub circuit, where his talents were enhanced by his good looks.
+He was best known for an act in which he elegantly produced doves out of the air, and he was often billed as "the most beautiful man in the world".
+Pollock's early work as a magician was on the nightclub circuit.

 Pollock was skilled with sleight of hand and card manipulation.
 He appeared on The Ed Sullivan Show in 1954, and went on to make several appearances at the London Palladium.
-By the mid-1950s Pollock was unsurpassed in his field, and he had spawned a great many imitators.
-But his act was unique, and the excitement in his routine was so tied up with his own personality (he always made a point of never smiling until he was taking his final bow) that copyists never had quite the same impact.
+By the mid-1950s Pollock was unsurpassed in his field, and he had many imitators.

 In 1954 the Academy of Magical Arts and Sciences awarded him Magician of the Year.

 He appeared at cabaret venues and in special shows all over the world, performing for President Dwight D. Eisenhower, Queen Elizabeth II and at the wedding of Prince Rainier and Grace Kelly.
 At the height of his career he was one of America's highest-paid entertainers.
 He taught his act to his chauffeur in London, Frank Brooker, who went on performing the act for several years under the name of Franklyn.

 While in Rome doing movies, he appeared on Italian TV doing magic.
 On his return to America, he was not able to secure work as an actor so he returned to doing magic by touring with Liberace.

-After his divorce with Jozy, Pollock re-married to Corrie Shoong in 1968 and soon retired.
-However, it was not official until he did his last performance on his friend Peter Pit's television show, “Watch Closely” later that year.
-In retirement, he and his new wife Cori, visited the Magic Castle in Hollywood, California as well many magic conventions.
-He made brief appearances on various television shows doing card fans.
-On the 1996 television show called Champions of Magic, Pollock even produced a dove for Princess Stephanie of Monaco.
+Pollock retired in 1968 when he had his last performance on his friend Peter Pit's television show, Watch Closely later that year.
+During his retirement, he and his wife Corri visited the Magic Castle in Hollywood, California and attended many magic conventions.
+He made brief appearances on various television shows doing card tricks.
+In 1996, on the television show Champions of Magic, Pollock even produced a dove for Princess Stephanie of Monaco.